ghoshsuman/bioloid-standup/README.md

  Q-learning algorithm, that
  updates the q-table only after the `n_threads` parallel simulations have executed `batch_size` episodes.

  ## UPDATES IN THE ARCHITECTURE : FEB-JULY 2018 , EMARO+ program

- The follwing updates and further work was carried out as a Group projrct in the cousework of the EMARO+ masters program.
+ The follwing updates and further work was carried out as a Group project in the cousework of the EMARO+ masters program by Parag Khanna and Suman Ghosh.

  Apart from adjusting various scripts and path-variables, major update was done for adjusting the current scripts as per the latest STORM(A modern model checker for probabilistic systems) and its set of python bindings- Stormpy, used fundamentaaly in Probabilistic Model checking and Model repair/update.

  A separate folder `/data/src` was created to store logs,learned and repaired tables for run time monitoring and model-repair.
 Pre-learned tables (q-table and t-table) were taken for all further experiments performed.

-  ## Model-Repair and Run-time Monitoring
+  ### Model-Repair and Run-time Monitoring

   There are two scripts for this : `scripts/exec_model_repair.py` and `scripts/exec_monitor.py`.
 To run them, after initializing the virtual environment as explained earlier and execute the scripts: